 The Thurrock team works closely with ROH Bridge to deliver projects and make connections with neighbouring counties, including Essex, Havering, Dagenham and Barking and Grays.

-The High House Production Park is also home to the Bob and Tamar Manoukian Production Workshop.
-This space is used to design, create and build the sets and scenery used in Royal Opera House Productions.
+The High House Production Park is also home to the Bob and Tamar Manoukian Production Workshop and Costume Centre.
+The Production Workshop is used to design, create and build the sets and scenery used in Royal Opera House Productions.
+The new Costume Centre houses more than 20,000 costumes for Royal Opera House productions currently in the repertory, as well as historic costumes, musical instruments and furniture from the archive collection.

-It is possible to book a guided tour of the Bob and Tamar Manoukian Production Workshop, offering a unique and rare insight into the world of backstage crafts.
+It is possible to book a guided tour of the Bob and Tamar Manoukian Production Workshop and Costume Centre, offering a unique and rare insight into the world of backstage crafts.
 Find out more about the tours.

 Directions to ROH Thurrock